One of the most attractive aspects of cryptocurrency is that individuals control their own money.

 Crypto wallets have both public and private keys.
 Public keys function like addresses – this is what you input to deposit funds in another person’s account.
 A private key is known only to the wallet owner.
 It shows proof of ownership of the funds inside the wallet and must be entered to make any transactions in or out.

 To be more specific, wallets don’t hold coins or tokens in the same way a physical wallet holds cash or credit cards.
 Instead, they read the blockchain ledger to show you the balance in your crypto address.
-And when you make a transaction, they communicate with the ledger to update the balance in your wallet and the recipient’s wallet.
+When you make a transaction, they communicate with the ledger to update the balance in your wallet and the recipient’s wallet.

 That depends.
 Wallets are secured by private keys and are generally considered the safest storage option compared to simply leaving funds on an exchange.
-As the popular saying goes, “not your keys, not your crypto.”
+As the popular saying goes, “Not your keys, not your crypto.”
 Wallets allow you to retain complete control over your funds instead of leaving security up to an exchange.

 However, many users choose to leave their crypto on exchanges because it’s more convenient for trading.
 Instead of transferring your assets back and forth between your wallet and an exchange, crypto that stays on an exchange can be traded at a moment’s notice.
 It also cuts down on transaction fees and the possibility of sending your crypto to the wrong address.